qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_table_tools.rst

 Add field to attributes table
 -----------------------------
-Adds a new attribute to a vector layer.
+Adds a new field to a vector layer.

 The name and characteristics of the attribute are defined as parameters.